 The most famous city in Turkey is fun to explore for dozens of reasons–but the food in Istanbul definitely belongs at the top of any list discussing the city’s attributes.

 Istanbul has been a central component of the global food and spice trades for thousands of years, and nothing makes that more obvious than stepping inside a food market or restaurant in Istanbul.

-Incredibly varied, historically interesting, and very delicious, the best food in Istanbul pulls influences from all over the world and melds it into a food scene that is truly unique.
+Incredibly varied, historically interesting, and very delicious, the best Istanbul food pulls influences from all over the world and melds it into a food scene that is truly unique.

 If you’re heading to Istanbul and are ready to exercise your taste buds, here’s what you have to eat in Istanbul, Turkey–plus where to find the best foodie experiences in the city.